Wax carving advent calendar now available!Wax carving advent calendar now available!

 If only we all had tiny fingers that fit the standard size the ring tubes come in.
 Until that happens, you need to get the ring to the correct size.
 It’s not that difficult!

-In short, you learn how to pierce, file and measure.
+You learn how to pierce, file and measure.
 All very basic AND important skills that you use all the time in wax carving.

 And when you have your rings, you can experiment with texturing and finishing them.
 Ball burr dappled look, rough file strokes, granulation, filed pattern?
 Whatever you feel like, customise the rings to your liking!